AdrianPricopie/Python-API-Testing-/README.md

 KeyError:"CustomerName"

 Expected Result:The 'customerName' key should still be present in the response of the GET request for the specific order ID.

+# Conclusion

+This comprehensive testing project has effectively utilized various test cases to validate the functionality of the Simple Books API.
+The combination of positive and negative testing, along with the consideration of different scenarios, has provided valuable insights into the reliability and correctness of the API.

+The test cases cover a wide range of functionalities, including authentication, retrieving book details, submitting orders, updating orders, deleting orders, and handling different error scenarios.
+The use of clear test conditions, well-defined test types, and thorough execution has contributed to the identification of two critical bugs.

+The first bug highlights an inconsistency in the status code returned during order submission without providing a required field (customerName).
+The observed behavior (201 Created) deviates from the expected result (400 Bad Request), leading to a potential issue in handling missing information.

+The second bug addresses a missing 'customerName' key in the response of a GET request for a specific order ID after an incomplete PATCH request.
+The absence of the 'customerName' key, leading to a KeyError, signifies a discrepancy in maintaining the order details after an incomplete update.
+Overall, the successful execution of 22 out of 24 test cases demonstrates the robustness of the API in various scenarios.
+The identified bugs offer opportunities for refinement and improvement in the API's error handling and response consistency.
+The execution report, including the test outcomes and bugs, provides a comprehensive overview of the testing process and outcomes.

+The project's documentation is well-structured, providing clarity on the tested functionalities, tools used, and the test environment.
+The inclusion of execution reports and bug reports enhances the transparency and effectiveness of the testing effort.

+In conclusion, this API testing project has effectively applied testing principles and methodologies to ensure the reliability and correctness of the Simple Books API.
+The identified bugs contribute to the continuous improvement of the API, fostering a robust and dependable application